frnsys/the_founder_unity/README.md

 You need to attach the `OfficeArea` script to the group which defines the office area and configure it properly.
 The group should have a "Lock Box" (a semi-transparent dark box surrounding the area).
 The `Office UI` group will need a button that can unlock the area.
 Unlocking the area is accomplished through the `Office Area Manager` (see the current methods there) and that area's unlock status is managed by the `GameData`.

+#### Rearranging the office

+If you add or remove objects to the office, make sure you re-bake the nav textures.

 ### Resources

 There are many different assets in this game which have to managed carefully.